aashishace/aashishace.github.io/_posts/2022-05-25-fourty-plus-free-resource-for-devs.md

 ## Premium TV's - 65

-###### In the budget segment, I am listing TV's from [Amazon](https://amzn.to/3LBhYWb) and [Flipkart](http://fkrt.it/7D0yEMNNNN/) Both that are under 15000 with great offers included.
+###### In the budget segment, I am listing TV's from [Amazon](https://amzn.to/3LBhYWb) and [Flipkart](http://fkrt.it/7D0yEMNNNN/) Both that Premium and in Budget 42 to 65 Inch with great offers included.
 Check out the description for bank offers and coupons.